vannguyengd/gooddata-ui/docs/18_dashboard_embedding.md

 };
 ```

-### Remote plugins
+### Embed with remote plugins

-Embedding Dashboards with remote plugin support allows you to mimic the behavior of the KPI Dashboards application
-and dynamically load plugins linked to a particular Dashboard and use them.
+Embedding a dashboard with remote plugin support allows you to mimic the behavior of the KPI Dashboards, to dynamically load plugins linked to a particular dashboard and to use them.

-For this to work in your application, there are some interoperability requirements that are described in the following sections.
+For this to work in your application, consider the following interoperability requirements:

 #### Webpack integration

-The dynamic plugin loading logic uses the [Webpack Module Federation](https://webpack.js.org/concepts/module-federation/) feature under the hood.
+The dynamic plugin loading logic uses the [Webpack Module Federation](https://webpack.js.org/concepts/module-federation/) feature underneath.
-To provide the necessary integration points needed by the Dashboard Plugins, your application must be built using Webpack 5
+To provide the necessary integration points that the dashboard plugins need, your application must be built using Webpack 5
-(the exact version this was tested with is 5.58.0), with the following configuration added to the Webpack config file:
+(the exact version this was tested with is 5.58.0) with the following configuration added to the Webpack config file:

 ```js
 const { ModuleFederationPlugin } = require("webpack").container;